John Lafia: Career

 In the mid-1990s, Lafia became an early pioneer of new media.
 He directed the live-action video game Corpse Killer (1994) for Digital Pictures/Sega, and an interactive featurette, Bombmeister (1995), for Sony/Interfilm.
 Both works married computer technology with live-action imagery and digital graphics to present the audience with an interactive world that was just beginning to emerge.
 Lafia also became active in episodic and long-form television, directing multiple episodes of Babylon 5 and TV movies: The Rats, Chameleon 3: Dark Angel, Monster, Firestorm: Last Stand at Yellowstone and Code 1114 for Paramount, Fox, A&E and CBS.
 This culminated in the NBC miniseries 10.5 (2004) and its sequel 10.5: Apocalypse (2006), which Lafia wrote, directed and produced.
 Upon its release, 10.5 became the highest-rated miniseries of the year, drawing viewers of twenty million for two nights, and is among the top five miniseries of the decade.

 Prior to his career as a filmmaker, Lafia was involved in the underground Los Angeles music scene.
 Going by the name John J. Lafia, his early work Prayers (1984) was released on the cassette-only label Tranceport Tapes, featuring an album cover by Lane Smith and original artwork by Lafia.
 This was followed by tracks on LA Mantra Two (1984) and Phantom Cuts (1985).
 Lafia was also featured on the spoken word anthology English as a Second Language (1983) alongside Los Angeles poets Charles Bukowski, Wanda Coleman and Exene Cervenka.
 He has a track on the German compilation Voices from North America (1994), recorded with producer/musician Ethan James.
 In 2008, Lafia began to focus on composing and recording once again.
 He created the short rock opera The Ballad of Frank and Cora (2013), for which he wrote the music and performed vocals for the title role.
 In 2019, a limited edition double LP of John's music was issued by Discos Transgenero and released by Aguirre Records.
-This compilation, "John Lafia 1980–1985", was released digitally shortly thereafter.
+This compilation, John Lafia 1980–1985, was released digitally shortly thereafter.
 He was preparing more releases covering the same time period and continuing to record new material in his studio in the Los Angeles area of Silver Lake, California.

 Death

-John Lafia committed suicide on April 29, 2020.
+John Lafia died by hanging himself on April 29, 2020.
 He is survived by his children and former wife.